x5a/hipproblems/lessenger/README.md

 * The Google Gecoding API https://developers.google.com/maps/documentation/geocoding/start will help you convert arbitrary strings that describe to coordinate points. (hint: the query param `address` doesn't need to be a fully formed address).

 # Deliverables
-A zip file or GitHub link with your project.
-We should be A README with instructions to build and run your chatbot engine.
-If you choose to use a zip file, please use revision control and send the entire repository (we want to be able to see your revision history).
+* A zip file or GitHub link with your project.
+We should be able to see the source of your project.
+* A README with instructions to run your chatbot engine.
 If you want to use outside sources for parts of your submission, please clearly cite them.
+* If you choose to use a zip file, please use revision control and send the entire repository (we want to be able to see your revision history).

 # Bonus
 ## Chit-chat